ekasnh/Gigidi-giggid-Learn-Python/README.md

 - **Inclusivity:** Strive to create an inclusive and welcoming environment for everyone.

 Thank you for contributing to the Python Learn repository!
 Your efforts help make this a valuable resource for learners around the world.

+## Licensed under
+This work is licensed under CC BY-NC-SA 4.0